hbctraining/Intro-to-R-online-Catalyst/lessons/0B_Segment_0_Video_B.md

 ## What is RStudio?

-RStudio is freely available open-source Integrated Development Environment (IDE).
-RStudio provides an environment with many features to make using R easier and is a great alternative to working on R in the terminal.
+Another requirement for working through these segments is to have RStudio installed.
+RStudio is a cross-platform integrated development environment or an IDE for the R statistical language.
+Similar to R, RStudio is also freely available and open source.
+It provides a graphical user interface and serves as a great alternative to working with R in the terminal.
+It has a host of features that make R easier to navigate and is a great learning tool.

+Image for slide plus some bullet points:

 <img src="../img/rstudio_logo.png" width="300">

+* Platform agnostic
+* Free for academic use
+* Open source
 * Graphical user interface, not just a command prompt
 * Great learning tool
-* Free for academic use
-* Platform agnostic
-* Open source